 As mentioned in my previous post Port Dickson, I love the beach and so does my other half.
-In fact we fell in love at a beach resort in Cherating when we were both working there.
+In fact we fell in love at a enchanted stretch of beach resort in Cherating when we were both working there.
 So I felt its right to write something about this beautiful place.

 Cherating is a popular coastal resort area due to its white sandy beaches in the Peninsular Malaysia which was made popular by the backpackers who came to enjoy the beach, sea and sun.
 It’s located less than 50km north of Kuantan.

 Cherating is about 3.5-hours drive from Kuala Lumpur.
 There are daily buses to Kuantan departing daily from Kuala Lumpur.
 From Kuantan you can take a cab or bus to Cherating.
 Another way is to take a bus from Kuala Lumpur to Dungun or Kemaman in Terengganu and get off the bus on the main road and walk to Cherating village or wherever you are staying.
 Check with the ticketing counter when you purchase your ticket.

 Malaysia Airlines operates daily flights to Kuantan.
 From the airport, Cherating is just 45 minutes away.